Neural Minimum Weight Perfect Matching for Quantum Error Codes: Method

 \subsection{Training}

 \textbf{Loss Function:} We train the network using a composite loss function designed to maximize accuracy while enforcing prediction confidence.
 Let us denote the number of edges in the decoding graph $d_{e}$.
-The primary component of the loss function is the Binary Cross Entropy (BCE) between the predicted probabilities $\mathbf{p} \in \mathbb{R}^{2d_{e}}$ and the ground truth error edges $\mathbf{y}\in \mathbb{R}^{2d_{e}}$.
-To mitigate uncertainty and push the model towards decisive predictions, we add an entropy minimization term (regularization), formulated as the BCE of the probability vector with itself:
+The primary component of the loss function is the BCE between the predicted probabilities $\mathbf{p} \in \mathbb{R}^{2d_{e}}$ and the ground truth error edges $\mathbf{y}\in \mathbb{R}^{2d_{e}}$.
+To mitigate uncertainty and push the model towards decisive predictions, we add an entropy regularization term, formulated as the BCE of the probability vector with itself:

 where $H$ denotes entropy and $\lambda$ is a hyperparameter governing the regularization strength.
 This term is particularly critical for the downstream MWPM decoder.
 Because the algorithm minimizes the total additive weight of the matching, enforcing a sharp dichotomy in predicted probabilities pushes weights towards zero or infinity, thereby preventing the aggregation of small uncertainties that would otherwise obscure the optimal error.